dutta-sh/car_price/README.md

 	<img src="./images/poly_coeff.png" alt="Polynomial Coeff" width="1500" height="300">

 - Decide which model is better
- - Neither of the models fare greatly it terms of predicted vs actual data
+ - Neither of the models fares greatly it terms of predicted vs. actual data
- - Test vs Train fit however looks good
+ - Test vs. Train fit, however, looks good
- - The Linear model seems to be better since
+ - The Linear model seems better since
    - its MSE is much less
-   - prediction seems to be better due to less negative price points
+   - the prediction seems better due to less negative price points
-   - feature coeff are more uniformly distrubuted (much like the correlation matrix)
+   - feature coeff are more uniformly distributed (much like the correlation matrix)

 ## Summary & Conclusion
+Based on the above analysis, dealers should be focused on:
+- Selling cars that have clean title (even those which are financed/in lien) and avoid salvage and rebuilt cars
+- Trucks and Pickups have more value than sedan, hatchback, SUV, Wagon - aka family cars have less resale value compared to commercial cars
+- Automatic transmission rather than manual
+- Age has very little impact on the resale value
+- Odometer doesn't show up in the top 20 features